seinecle/blog/_posts/2026-07-21-train-the-trainers.md

 ### A. Recurring

-AI and its ecosystem keep evolving.
-[Here is one example from my recent experience](https://seinecle.github.io/blog/claude-gemini-on-debian-from-signal/).
+AI and its ecosystem keep evolving at such a rapid pace.
+[Here is an account, from my recent experience](https://seinecle.github.io/blog/claude-gemini-on-debian-from-signal/).
 An annual intensive session could provide an institutional reset.
 Given the pace of change, however, it should probably be considered a minimum rather than a complete system.